 My twitter client has been Tweetbot for a good 5 years now.
 I’m apparently one of the few people who likes his purchased and streaming music in one place, so Apple Music works perfectly for me.
 I listen to podcasts in Overcast (as of this writing, Smart Speed has saved me 139 hours).
 I get my weather on all devices from the snarky Carrot Weather.

-I host my personal microblog on Manton Reese’s Micro.blog service, and use the Micro.blog iOS app to post.
+I host both my personal website and The Class Nerd on Manton Reese’s Micro.blog service, and use the Micro.blog iOS app, Drafts 5, or Icro to post.